StephaneTrebel/the-good-docs-templates/CONTRIBUTING.md

     <td>Critical</td>
     <td><ul>
           <li>A template project that is or will be included in the core template pack.
 The core template pack is our flagship template pack and the one with the highest visibility and quality.</li>
-          <li>A template project or method that is in extremely high demand from our users, meaning it has been requested by 10 or more users.</li>
+          <li>A template project or tactic that is in extremely high demand from our users, meaning it has been requested by 10 or more users.</li>
           <li>Any template work that is blocking other template work or which would improve our overall template processes or usability.</li>
           <li>Any work to get a core template into compliance with our quality standards and/or deliverables.</li>
         </ul>